For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today. Early Bird Discount Ending Soon!

 Enterprises leverage techniques like Retrieval Augmented Generation, facilitated by embeddings, to tailor LLMs for specific use cases.
 Platforms like Azure OpenAI offer straightforward solutions for generating embeddings, underscoring their importance in NLP development.
 As we forge ahead, embeddings will remain pivotal in driving innovation and expanding the horizons of language understanding.

-Data erasure is a software-based process that involves data sanitization or in plain words ‘data wiping’ so that no traces of data remain recoverable.
+Data erasure is a software-based process that involves data sanitization or, in plain words, ‘data wiping’ so that no traces of data remain recoverable.
 This helps with the prevention of data leakage and the protection of sensitive information like trade secrets, intellectual property, or customer information.

 By 2025, it is estimated that data will grow up to 175 Zettabytes, and with great data comes great responsibility.
 Data plays a pivotal role in both personal and professional lives.
-May it be confidential records or family photos, data security is important and must be always endorsed.
+May it be confidential records or family photos, data security is important and must always be endorsed.

 As the volume of digital information continues to grow, so does the need for safeguarding and securing data.
-Key data breach statistics show that 21% of all folders in a typical company are open to everyone leading to malicious attacks indicating a rise in data leakage and 51% criminal incidents.
+Key data breach statistics show that 21% of all folders in a typical company are open to everyone, leading to malicious attacks, indicating a rise in data leakage and 51% criminal incidents.

 Data erasure explanation